AlacrisIO/meta/plan.md

 #### Description

 * Client interface for casual users
-* Management interface for the miners, underwriters, etc.
+* Management interface for the miners, trust delegates, etc.

 #### Skills